p-org/peasy-ide-vscode/Docs/docs/runningTestcases.md

 }
 ```

-??? note "Example: Customizing number of schedules for each test case"
+??? note "Example: Customizing number of schedules for test cases"

     For example, when you add the below key-value pair to your VS Code settings.json file, each test case will be checked for 2000 schedules.
     ```